amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

    When the Meraki admin interacts with this trigger, redirect the admin to [https://as.meraki.com/oauth/authorize](https://as.meraki.com/oauth/authorize) with the following mandatory query parameters:
   - `response_type`: Must be set as `code`
-  - `client_id`: Issued when creating your app
+  - `client_id`: Issued when creating your application
-  - `redirect_uri`: Must match one of the URIs provided when you registered your integration.
+  - `redirect_uri`: Must match one of the URIs provided when you registered your integration
-  - `scope`: A space-separated list of scopes being requested by your integration (see scopes)
+  - `scope`: A space-separated list of scopes being requested by your integration (see the "Understanding OAuth Scopes" section below)
-  - `state`: A unique string passed back to your integration upon completion.
+  - `state`: A unique string passed back to your integration upon completion
   - `nonce` (optional)

 Here is an example link format: